sevar83/android-spatialite/README.md

 ## MIGRATION TO 2.0+

-1. Compile with the new maven artifact published on jcenter: `compile 'org.spatialite:android-spatialite:2.0.0'`.
 1. Remove calls to `SQLiteDatabase.loadLibs()`.
 Now it is automatically done.
 2. Replace all occasions of `import org.spatialite.Cursor;` with `import android.database.Cursor;`
 3. Replace all occasions of `import org.spatialite.database.SQLite***Exception;` with `import android.database.sqlite.SQLite***Exception;`